jrb00013/smart-home-rc-simulator/README.md

    ```
    (or `bin\remote_control.exe` on Windows)

-The simulator will display a virtual TV that responds to all button presses in real-time.
-See `test_simulator/README.md` for more details.
+The simulator displays a 3D living room with a virtual TV that responds to all button presses in real time.
+See `test_simulator/README.md` for details.

 ## Latency Measurement and Optimization